on404/CIS-Microsoft-Windows-11-Enterprise-v5/README.md

 ## Features

-- Automates the remediation of security settings based on CIS Windows 11 stand-alone v4 benchmarks.
+- Automates the remediation of security settings based on CIS Windows 11 Enterprise V5 benchmarks.
 - Easy to use and customize for specific organizational needs.
 - Supports both local and remote execution.